bt-soft/LcdGpsSpedoMeter-u8g2/README.md

 # LcdGpsSpedoMeter-u8g2
-GPS sebességmérő és fix trafipax jelző motorbiciklire
+GPS speedometer and fixed trafipax indicator for motorbikes